Gliese 229

-Gliese 229 (also written as Gl 229 or GJ 229) is a binary system composed of a red dwarf and the first brown dwarf seen by astronomers, 18.8 light years away in the constellation Lepus.
-The primary component has 58% of the mass of the Sun, 69% of the Sun's radius, and a very low projected rotation velocity of 1 km/s at the stellar equator.
+Gliese 229 (also written as Gl 229 or GJ 229) is a multiple system composed of a red dwarf and two brown dwarfs, located 18.8 light years away in the constellation Lepus.
+The primary component has 58% of the mass of the Sun, 55% of the Sun's radius, and a very low projected rotation velocity of 1 km/s at the stellar equator.

+Red dwarf

-The star is known to be a low activity flare star, which means it undergoes random increases in luminosity because of magnetic activity at the surface.
+Gliese 229 is known to be a low activity flare star, which means it undergoes random increases in luminosity because of magnetic activity at the surface.
 The spectrum shows emission lines of calcium in the H and K bands.
 The emission of X-rays has been detected from the corona of this star.
 These may be caused by magnetic loops interacting with the gas of the star's outer atmosphere.
 No large-scale star spot activity has been detected.